HanOostdijk/matlab_publish_latex/README.md

 |  author               | only for latex, default ''
 |  maketitle            | only for latex, default false
 |  maketableofcontents  | only for latex, default false
-|  makelstlistoflistings| only for latex, default false
+|  makelistoflistings   | only for latex, default false
 |  makelistoffigures    | only for latex, default false

 ### Acknowledgement